Freddie Lee Peterkin: Early career

-After an initial audition in 1989, in which Peterkin and the other members of 'Message' had to perform several choreographed soul tribute performances, Freddie delayed leaving the United States.
+After an initial audition in 1989, in which Peterkin and the other members of Message had to perform several choreographed soul tribute performances, Freddie delayed leaving the United States.
 He left for Spain in 1991 and began a new life as an entertainer and show producer.
 He created one of the earliest known soul tribute shows in Europe.
-In 1993, Freddie renamed the group from 'Message' to 'Aces' and he was responsible for costumes and show production as well as sharing lead vocals in the show.
+In 1993, Freddie renamed the group from Message to Aces, and he was responsible for costumes and show production as well as sharing lead vocals in the show.
 He was based initially in Madrid and then in Gran Canaria, touring all the live music venues.
 Aces featured on television, billboards and buses.
 They also toured England, Germany, France, Italy and the rest of Spain.

 Aces relocated permanently to London, England in 1998 and were the first American Soul Tribute show to be seen in the UK.
 They began touring and working 300 shows a year in theatre, clubs, resorts and festivals.
 They appeared several times on Capital Gold Radio Roadshows.
-Freddie was responsible for both costume and choreography for the national theatre show "Reach Out" produced by Pete Tobit.
+Freddie was responsible for both costume and choreography for the national theatre show Reach Out, produced by Pete Tobit.

 Homeless

-It was in 2002 when Freddie found that one of his colleagues who had been appointed the group's business administrator has been stealing from their company account for a number of years.
-High tensions ensued, Freddie and the other group members were outraged enough to close down the group and they went their separate ways.
-The effects of this persons theft and the termination of their work contracts caused Peterkin and his other two colleagues to lose their homes.
-It was during this time that out of pride and refusal to ask others for help, that he took to sleeping in his car in roadside service stations whilst restarting both his life and career over again.
-He has stated in interviews that the one or two friends he confided in about his situation who had previously enjoyed his five star life style, turned their backs on him.
-He also could not face returning home to his family in the US having lost everything he had worked for.
-It was during this time that his inspiration for writing much of the album Beyond Comprehension took place.
+In 2002, Freddie found that the colleague who had been appointed Aces' business administrator was stealing from their company account for years.
+Freddie and the other group members were outraged and closed down the group, after which the members went their separate ways.
+The consequences of the theft combined with the termination of their work contract to cause Peterkin and two colleagues to lose their homes.
+During this time, out of pride and a refusal to ask others for help, Peterkin slept in his car at roadside service stations whilst restarting both his life and career.
+Having lost everything, he could not bring himself to return home to the USA, which would mean facing his family.
+He has stated in interviews that the few friends in which he confided his situation turned their backs on him, although they had previously enjoyed sharing his once-luxurious lifestyle.
+It was during this time that he found inspiration for much of the album Beyond Comprehension.